k-squared/PS-NimbleStorage/README.md

 Fuction1: Set-NimbleIopsRR - this function will step through each Nimble Storage disk attached to an ESXi host and set the recommended IO path switching values per Nimble Storage best practices.

 Function2: Set-NimblePSP - this function will step through each Nimble Storage disk attached to an ESXi host and set the recommended IO paths switching values as well as the recommended path selection policy (VMW) per Nimble Storage best practices.

+---
+HELP is available by importing the function and typing 'Get-Help (functionname) -full'